robinhood/faust/docs/userguide/agents.rst

             print(f'Received: {event!r}')
             yield event

-Is that it wraps your function, that returns an async iterator (since it uses ``yield``) in code similar to this:
+It wraps your function returning async iterator (since it uses ``yield``) in code similar to this:

 .. sourcecode:: python